slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Never lose money.
 Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*

-Spend less than you make.
-Stay liquid, never invest in anything you can't sell in 30 days.
-Diversify with uncorrelated bets.
 Saving a higher proportion of your income allows to cut decades off of your working life.
-The secret to get rich is not to make more money but to keep it.
+The secret to get wealthy is not to make more money but to keep it.

+Hints:

+- Spend less than you make.
+- Stay liquid, never invest in anything you can't sell in 30 days.
+- Diversify with uncorrelated bets.

 ### On your investment comfort zone